Payroll Management for SMBs. A Simple Guide for Improving the Management of Payroll System

 A payroll system usually comprises keeping payroll records, collecting timesheets, calculating and distributing salaries, following your payroll policy, and preparing financial reports for employees and stakeholders with a breakdown of payments, taxes, bonuses, overtime, holiday pays, etc.

-Errors and mistakes in payroll
+Errors and mistakes in how you manage your payroll

 Errors, whether they occur during calculations or in payroll records, can lead to wrong net pay issued to employees or incorrect amounts of taxes paid to the government.
 Both options are totally undesirable and costly for a business.
 Moreover, in accounting, payroll goes into your business expenses, so proper management of payroll directly affects the accuracy of your accounting.